bugladen/NadekoBot/docs/guides/OSX Guide.md

 - Copy your `Client ID` from your [Discord bot applications page.][DiscordApp]
 - Replace the `12345678` in this link `https://discordapp.com/oauth2/authorize?client_id=12345678&scope=bot&permissions=66186303` with your `Client ID`.
 - Your edited link should look like this: `https://discordapp.com/oauth2/authorize?client_id=**YOUR_CLENT_ID**&scope=bot&permissions=66186303`.
-- Go to newly created link and pick the server we created, and click `Authorize`.
+- Go to newly created link and pick the server, and click `Authorize`.
 - Bot should be added to your server.

 ####Setting NadekoBot Music